mmm-team/public-writeups/0ctf2023/nothing_is_true/README.md

     return check_segments(elf)
 ```

-Then executes it under a binary which first chroots into a directory
+then executes it under a binary which first chroots into a directory
 containing a flag file and installs the following seccomp policy:
 ```
 =================================